 Meet Monty Don.
 My new favorite TV personality and show on Netflix.

 Contrary to what the above picture suggests, the show is not about a man that hides or lives in the bushes.

 Apparently horticulture plays a different role in England.
 I learned this because once Netflix decided to point me in the direction of Monty Don (real name), and then took note of the fact that I binged it straight out of the gate, it has since continued to recommend a plethora of other British gardening shows.
-Much like cooking shows in the US.
 England even has a world renowned diploma courses in gardening, run by this lady.

 It is serious business across the pond.

 Monty Don is (arguably) the biggest celebrity horticulturalist in England.
 (Don’t go around spouting this as fact, there are lots of other British shows with exactly this format starring other A-list horticulturalists, it could be a contentious issue.
 I don’t know.)
 And there are some serious fangirl/fanboy moments when he surprises people at the door to tell them that he is there to guide them through the process of re-landscaping their garden.
 That alone is reason enough to watch.

 But Monty Don is great because unlike other shows that bring in teams of landscapers to completely transform a yard, he provides basic tips for how and where to plant, prune, and nurture your garden, but leaves it up to the gardener to build it on their own.
 It’s very DIY, which means the episodes span over the course of a few months, but there is something refreshing about watching a labor of love that results in the beautification of just a small spot of earth.